 Each year, Caught-In/Between accidents take a steep toll on the construction industry—impacting project timelines, workforce safety, and bottom lines.
 These are the incidents where workers get pinned, trapped, or crushed between equipment, materials, or collapsing structures.
-They’re one of OSHA’s “Focus Four” hazards for a reason: the direct costs alone top $2.16 billion annually, with indirect costs—like lost productivity and legal expenses—doubling that figure.
+They’re one of OSHA’s “Focus Four” hazards for a reason: the costs are substantial, with indirect expenses like lost productivity and legal fees often doubling the direct financial impact.

-But here’s the good news: most of these incidents are preventable.
-The construction leaders making real progress combine proven safety protocols with modern tools—especially AI-powered video analytics—to catch hazards before they escalate.
-This guide breaks down the true costs, root causes, and delivers a clear framework for moving from a reactive to a proactive safety model using modern technology.
+But here’s the good news: most of these incidents can be mitigated.
+The construction leaders making real progress combine proven safety protocols with specialized tools—especially video AI—to catch hazards before they escalate.
+This guide breaks down the true costs, root causes, and delivers a clear framework for shifting from a reactive to a safety model focused on risk reduction using current technology.

-Caught-In/Between injuries aren’t just numbers on a spreadsheet.
-Every incident means lost workdays, operational headaches, and potential OSHA penalties.
-New workers are especially at risk—first-year employees make up 44% of construction injuries, often because they don’t have enough safety training or experience to spot hazards (Source: Liberty Mutual, 2025).
+Every Caught-In/Between incident translates to lost workdays, operational headaches, and potential OSHA penalties.
+New workers are especially at risk—first-year employees make up 44% of construction injuries, often because they don’t have enough safety training or experience to spot hazards (Source: Liberty Mutual).

 In addition to direct medical costs, companies face: